NikolayGudkov/IA2RMS_cpp/README.md

 Also, if the target function is not well defined in either s_min or s_max, numerical issues may occur.
 In this case, use finite values instead (e.g. use 10^(-9) instead of 0).*
 * __*t*__ - character which specifies the type of pieces of the proposal distribution (exponential 'e', uniform 'u', or linear 'l').

-There is also an option to create the target probability density curve and the proposal distribution curve constructed via the IA2RMS algorithm.

 ### Output:
 * area under the proposal distribution curve.

+There is also an option to create the target probability density curve and the proposal distribution curve constructed via the IA2RMS algorithm.
+These values are saved in a file, which can be used by the gnuplot.

 ## Example of usage